 Hopefully, you and your recruiter have been communicating throughout the process about other opportunities.
 At this stage, it is even more critical.
 The external recruiter needs to know if you have other opportunities that may reach an offer stage soon; they may be able to move the process along with their client.
 Similarly, if you would like to slow the process down to let another opportunity catch up, the recruiter should know.

 - Send out thank you notes to all interviewers.

-Always send a thank you note.
+Always send a thank you note or email.
 If you think the mail will not arrive fast enough, send email.
-More on this subject in this blog post.

 - Quitting your current job or job search